jgmcalpine/ArkSwap/README.md

 **ArkSwap** is a **research prototype** and **reference implementation** designed to explore the programmable nature of the **Ark Layer 2 Protocol**.
 It simulates a trustless atomic swap architecture where **Ark VTXOs** are exchanged for **Bitcoin Layer 1** funds within a controlled **Regtest** environment.

 ArkSwap serves as an educational proof-of-concept for **Off-Chain Programmability**.
-It provides a working demonstration of how an Ark Service Provider (ASP) can accept VTXO transfers encumbered by custom **Taproot HTLCs** (Hash Time-Locked Contracts), illustrating how advanced conditional logic can exist natively within Ark protocol rounds.
+It provides a working demonstration of how an Ark Service Provider (ASP) can process transfers that **target VTXOs encumbered by custom Taproot HTLCs** (Hash Time-Locked Contracts), illustrating how advanced conditional logic can exist natively within Ark protocol rounds.

 ## 📖 User Story: The Sovereign Exit